paolo-torres/interview-prep/system_design/problems/07_youtube_or_netflix/07_youtube_or_netflix.md

 ## 1. Why YouTube?

-One of the most populat video sharing websites in the world.
+One of the most popular video sharing websites in the world.
 Upload, view, share, rate, and report videos, as well as add comments on videos.

 ---